 Analyze the quality and effectiveness of your existing content to understand how you can make your future content more useful and usable for your audience.
 Conduct an audit, or systematic review, to organize, evaluate, and measure which assets and initiatives have or have not worked in the past.
 Audits can take on a life of their own, so focus your efforts by identifying specific hypotheses to prove or disprove with quantitative data.
 At Widen, our Insights app helps our customers make data-driven marketing decisions about their content via analytics like:

-- Cross-platform stats: Track content performance for the entire lifecycle of an asset, from inside the DAM platform to out in the digital universe to retirement.
+- Cross-platform stats: Track content performance across its entire lifecycle, from inside the DAM platform to out in the digital universe through retirement.

-- Engagements: Track user interactions like asset downloads and orders, embed views, share views, and video retention.
+- Engagements: Monitor user interactions like asset downloads and orders, embed views, share views, and video retention.

 - Intended use: Learn why assets were downloaded or shared by activating intended-use tracking.

-- Search patterns: Gauge asset popularity and findability by tracking how your internal team searches for assets in your system.
+- Search patterns: Gauge asset popularity and findability by observinging how your internal team searches for assets in your system.

 - Microdata: Track activity by visitor, website, global region, time, and more.

-- ROI: Integrate your DAM solution with other tools, like HubSpot, to deepen your tracking and optimization capabilities.
+- ROI: Integrate your DAM solution with other marketing technology (martech) tools to deepen your optimization capabilities.

 When you make blind assumptions about the wants and needs of your audience without the data and research to back it, your content strategy is doomed before it’s even left the parking lot.
 Using your DAM system as a discovery tool can facilitate audience research and user testing that’ll help you understand the strengths and weaknesses of your content, as your audience sees it.
-We recommend using our Portals app, a turnkey solution for creating code-free microsites, to test audience perceptions of content characteristics like:
+We recommend using our Portals app, a turnkey solution for sharing curated subsets of assets with control and flexibility, to test audience perceptions of content characteristics like: